leann-e/be-nc-news-proj/README.md

 Replace "database_name" with `nc_news` and `nc_news_test` in the correct file.
 Do not add ; to the end.

 4. Run `npm run setup-dbs`.
-This creates two databases for development and testing.
+This creates two databases: one for development and one for testing.

 5. Run `npm run seed` to seed the development database.